-BP Tip: You can lower BP naturally by changing how you breathe.
+BP Tip: Lower BP naturally by changing how you breathe?
 There’s a device approved by the FDA and The American Heart Association.
 It guides your breathing a few minutes a day which has been proven to lower BP.
-You can check it out in the manufacturer’s website by clicking here.
+Check it out in the manufacturer’s website by clicking here.

 Home Blood Pressure Monitors – Things To Know

-There are 2 main types of home blood pressure monitors, upper arm cuff and wrist monitor.
+There are two main types of home blood pressure monitors, upper arm cuff and wrist monitor.
 The upper arm cuff is more accurate than a wrist monitor and should be used first.

-Numerous studies have concluded the upper arm measurements are more accurate and consistent (resource).
-I wrote a review of the upper arm monitor I highly recommend, you can read about it by clicking here.
-In addition, the American Heart Association recommends the same type of monitor.
+Numerous studies have concluded the upper arm measurements are more accurate and consistent 3.
+I wrote a review of the upper arm monitor I highly recommend for accuracy.
+You can read about it by clicking here Welch Allyn 1700 Accuracy.

 - The upper arm is too big for a traditional upper arm cuff to fit properly.
 Typically, this happens when a person is overweight.

 - The shape of a person’s upper arm is cone shaped.
 Because of this, the cuff will not wrap around the arm properly resulting in an inaccurate measurement.

 - A person may have a mobility limitation with their arm, shoulder or hand making it impossible for them to use a wrist monitor.

 - Frail, older people, making an upper arm cuff too uncomfortable or painful.

 If you have one of the four reasons above then a wrist monitor may be your choice.
 If you require one or would like one to supplement your upper arm monitor, read about the wrist monitor I recommend in my blog post, Omron Gold Wrist Blood Pressure Monitor.